build-on-aws/content/posts/ai-explainability/01-ai-explainability-intro/index.md

 **Global Perspective:** Apart from trusting a specific local decision, it is also important to trust the model itself to be making the right decisions most of the time.
 This is similar to trusting decision making of a human, even though on occasions the human might make sub-optimal decisions.
 Inversely, making good decisions occasionally, does not make a human a good decision maker.
 So for an explainer to be trusted it has to make good local decisions most of the time; thus incorporating local fidelity and global perspective as quality factors for an explainers.

-## Post-hoc model explanation for black-box modeles via surrogate models
+## Post-hoc model explanation for blackbox models via surrogate models

-As the name suggests, a black box model is a model, whose inner workings are opaque to human understanding, such as deep neural networks.
+As the name suggests, a blackbox model is a model, whose inner workings are opaque to human understanding, such as deep neural networks.
 This is not a new sort of recognized problems.
 Even in the early days of neural networks criticism was levied at opaqueness of logic of neural networks through information constituency argument.
 One way to explain black-box models' inference is to develop a surrogate model that is a white box model capable of explaining decisions that the black-box models makes.
 This way we can benefit from internal complexity of a black-box model such as a ANN, while use a simple model that consistently explains the inferences the more complex model has created.
 Do bear in mind that justification for effectiveness of neural network is based on *universal approximation theorem*, which in turn proposes to solve complex non-linear problems using approximation to a function that behaves similarly to the problem that we want to solve.

 Figure 2 shows a simplified version of a simple approximation (blue graph) that can interpret the more complicated inference graph (orange one).
 This is foundation of machine learning in general.
-If the distance between predictions and observed is within a certain range we can justify the models' predictions at posthoc.
+If the distance between predictions and observed is within a certain range we can justify the models' predictions at post-hoc.

 ![LIME Intuition](images/approximation.png)